m1ghtym0/browser-pwn/README.md

 Browser Pwning Nexus
 ===

-The exist 4 Major Browsers:
+The world of Browsers is dominated by 4 major players:
 *   Chromium/Chrome
 *   Firefox
 *   Safari
 *   Edge

-The core-part for Browser-Exploitation is their Rendering-Engine:
+The core-part for Browser-Exploitation is their particular Rendering-Engine:
 *   Chromium/Chrome:
     *   Blink
 *   Firefox